jon-jacky/Piety/doc/utilities.md

 System software and utilities written in Python, or programmable in Python.

-Another page has [Python compilers](compilers.md) and other lamguage processors.
+Another page has [Python compilers](compilers.md) and other language processors.

 | Component | Type | Python role | Description |
 | --------- | ---- | ----------- | ----------- |